circleci/circleci-docs/jekyll/_cci2/language-android.md

 ## Overview

-Placeholder sentence about how great and easy it is to build an Android application on CircleCI.
+This guide provides an introduction to Android development on CircleCI.
+If you are looking for a `.circleci/config.yml` template for Android, see the [Sample Configuration](#sample-configuration) section of this document.

 **Note:**
 Due to how CircleCI implements virtualization on Linux,